How to Pay Off Debt Fast in 2026: Avalanche vs Snowball

-The average American household carries over $104,000 in total debt in 2026, including mortgages, student loans, auto loans, and credit cards.
+The average American household carries over $104,000 in total debt in 2026 (according to the Federal Reserve's Survey of Consumer Finances and Experian consumer debt data), including mortgages, student loans, auto loans, and credit cards.
 While some debt is strategic, high-interest consumer debt erodes your wealth and limits your financial freedom.
 The good news: with the right strategy, you can eliminate debt years ahead of schedule and save thousands in interest.

 Two proven methods dominate personal finance for accelerating debt payoff: the debt avalanche and the debt snowball.
 Both work, but they take fundamentally different approaches to prioritization.